bbatsov/clojure-style-guide/README.md

 ## Exceptions

 * Reuse existing exception types.
-Idiomatic Clojure code, when it does throw an exception, throws an exception of a standard type (e.g. `java.lang.IllegalArgumentException`, `java.lang.UnsupportedOperationException`, `java.lang.IllegalStateException`, `java.io.IOException`).
+Idiomatic Clojure code &mdash; when it does throw an exception &mdash; throws an exception of a standard type (e.g. `java.lang.IllegalArgumentException`, `java.lang.UnsupportedOperationException`, `java.lang.IllegalStateException`, `java.io.IOException`).

 * Favor `with-open` over `finally`.

 ## Macros

 * Don't write a macro if a function will do.

 * Create an example of a macro usage first and the macro afterwards.

 * Break complicated macros into smaller functions whenever possible.

 * A macro should usually just provide syntactic sugar and the core of the macro should be a plain function.
 Doing so will improve composability.

 * Prefer syntax-quoted forms over building lists manually.

 ## Comments